Taskosaur/Taskosaur/README.md

 ### AI & Features Questions

 **Q: How does Taskosaur's AI Mode work?**
-A: Unlike basic AI chatbots, Taskosaur's AI Mode is a complete Project Manager Assistant.
-It uses advanced browser automation to actually perform actions - navigating interfaces, filling forms, creating tasks, updating statuses, and executing complex workflows.
-It combines natural language understanding with real automation capabilities to act as your personal project manager.
+A: AI Mode uses browser automation to perform actions directly - navigating interfaces, filling forms, creating tasks, updating statuses, and executing workflows.
+It combines natural language understanding with automation to manage projects conversationally.

 **Q: What makes this different from other AI project management tools?**
-A: Taskosaur is the world's first **AI Mode** project management tool.
-While other tools offer AI chat for suggestions, Taskosaur's AI actually executes tasks, automates workflows, and manages projects end-to-end through natural conversation.
-It's the difference between AI advice and AI action.
+A: While many tools offer AI chat for suggestions, Taskosaur's AI executes tasks and manages workflows directly through natural conversation.

 **Q: How do I enable AI Mode?**
 A: Go to Organization Settings → AI Assistant Settings, toggle "Enable AI Chat" to ON, and add your LLM API key from any compatible provider (OpenRouter, OpenAI, Anthropic, or local AI).
 The AI chat panel (sparkles icon) will appear, ready to manage your projects conversationally.

 **Q: What can I accomplish with AI Mode?**
-A: Virtually everything!
-Set up complete project hierarchies, automate task assignments, bulk update hundreds of items, create complex workflows, generate reports, analyze team performance, migrate data between projects - all through natural language commands.
+A: Set up project hierarchies, automate task assignments, bulk update items, create workflows, generate reports, analyze team performance, and migrate data between projects - all through natural language commands.

 **Q: Does the AI require internet connection?**
 A: Taskosaur supports both cloud AI providers (OpenRouter, OpenAI, Anthropic) and local AI models (Ollama, etc.).
 For complete privacy, run open-source models locally.
 The AI Mode automation works entirely within your browser.

 **Q: Is my data secure with AI Mode?**
-A: Absolutely.
+A: Yes.
 All AI interactions happen within your self-hosted Taskosaur instance.
-Your project data, conversations, and API keys stay completely private.
-The AI only sees what you choose to share through the chat interface.
+Your project data, conversations, and API keys remain private.
+The AI only accesses what you share through the chat interface.

 ### General Questions